Defense of Doctoral Dissertations

-This document is provided for the information and general advice for students nearing the completion of their dissertations.
-The general rules regarding dissertations and defenses are set by the Graduate School, and are outlined in the NIU Graduate Catalog.
-Contact Eric Behr for LaTeX macro files that will aid you if you are typing the dissertation yourself.
+This document is provided to give guidance and general advice to those students nearing the completion of their dissertation.
+The official rules regarding dissertations and defenses are set by the Graduate School and are outlined in the NIU Graduate Catalog.
+Students should definitely use the link Thesis and Dissertation Information from the Graduate School on our graduate program webpage for important regulations and deadlines.
+For those students planning on typesetting their own dissertation, please contact Prof. Dan Grubb for LaTeX macro files.

 Deadlines for items 1, 5, and 7 are set by the Graduate School, and they are firm unless the student has obtained a written exception to the deadline directly from the Graduate School.

 You must file an Application to Graduate form and pay the graduation fee by the published deadline in order to graduate in any particular term.
 This form must be signed by the Director of Graduate Studies or by the chair of the Department of Mathematical Sciences.
 The deadlines for applying for graduation for the coming academic terms are on the link mentioned above

 This needs to be done only once.
 If you do not graduate in the term applied for, the application is automatically re-activated for the next term.
 After that, you must inform the graduate school in writing by the deadline to re-activate your application to graduate.